10 Keys to Giving the Greatest Presentation of Your Life

-Granted, sometime you don’t have a choice as to where you speak, but if you have the option, never use a pulpit (which is a wall between you and the audience) and never speak on a stage (puts you above the audience).
+Granted, sometimes you don’t have a choice as to where you speak, but if you have the option, never use a pulpit (which is a wall between you and the audience) and never speak on a stage (puts you above the audience).
 Great presenters know how to perfectly ‘mix’ with their listeners.
 This is also why I always require a center aisle whenever I speak to a group of people, thus enabling me to simply ‘be a part of the group.’

 2. Don’t Spend Time on Your Bio: No One Cares